root-project/root/tree/ntuple/v7/doc/specifications.md

 The `SizeT` template parameter defines the in-memory integer type of the collection size.
 The valid types are `std::uint32_t` and `std::uint64_t`.

-### Unsplit types
+### ROOT streamed types

-A field with the structural role 0x04 ("unsplit") represents an object serialized by the ROOT streamer in unsplit mode.
+A field with the structural role 0x04 ("streamer") represents an object serialized by the ROOT streamer into a single `Byte` column.
-It can have any type supported by TClass (even types that are not available in the native RNTuple type system).
+It can have any type supported by `TClass` (even types that are not available in the native RNTuple type system).
 The first (principal) column is of type `(Split)Index[32|64]`.
 The second column is of type `Byte`.